L1w-Y/L1w-Y/README.md

 ### 🌞About Me
 - 💡 Enjoy sharing, passionate about open source.

-- 📚 Currently learning C++, Linux system programming.
+- 📚Currently learning RPC communication, concurrent programming, and distributed communication frameworks.

-- 🌟 Excited to collaborate and learn from others.
+- 🌟 Planning to study S6.081 and the principles of coroutine pools.

 - 📫 Feel free to reach out, connect, or collaborate!